hph/butler/README.md

 ## Usage

-From within any directory, simply run `butler`:
+From within any directory, simply run `butler` in the terminal:

     butler

 A server will be launched on port `localhost:8080`, listing all directories and files in the current directory.
 Directories containing an `index.html` file will automatically render them instead of listing files.
+You can also provide a directory name as an argument when running `butler` in order to serve files from that directory (as opposed to the current working directory).

 ## Advanced options